—–BEGIN PGP SIGNED MESSAGE—–

 5) Health Security Operational Coordination Element (ECOS).

-6) Limited services for the community of institutions, hospitals and ULS health centres
+6) Limited services for the eSIS ecosystem.

 3.3.
 Filiation